 - The browser sends a request to the web server.

-- The application server and database server exchange information within the web server.
+- The app server and database server exchange information within the web server.

-- The application server generates the HTML using data.
+- The app server generates the HTML using data.

 - The web server returns the HTML to the browser.

 The browser and website engage in the above exchange each time you move to a different page.

 How Jamstack websites work

 In contrast, a website built on Jamstack follows the mechanism below.